gusanthon/diode-clipper-wdf/README.md

-# Evaluating the Nonlinearities of a Diode Clipper Circuit based on Wave Digital Filters
+# Evaluating the Nonlinearities of a Diode Clipper Circuit Based on Wave Digital Filters

 Diode Clipper circuit & others are built with elements from wave digital filter library in wdf.py